 - In "The Hoax" in Weird Western Tales #18, Jonah Hex gets mixed up with a pair of conmen who are attempting to pass off one of them as the lost heir to a fortune who has been raised by coyotes.

-- In Growing Up Kneazle Harry discovered his innate Animagus ability when he was two years old and spent the rest of his pre-Hogwarts childhood as part of Arabella Figg's resident family of Kneazles.
-His more notable quirks before becoming at least partly civilized were running around naked and peeing to mark his territory.
+- In Growing Up Kneazle Harry discovers his innate Animagus ability when he's two years old and spends the rest of his pre-Hogwarts childhood as part of Arabella Figg's resident family of Kneazles.
+His more notable quirks before becoming at least partly civilized are running around naked and peeing to mark his territory.

 - Anthropology: The reason why Lyra is so obsessed with humans is because Lyra herself is a human: Princess Celestia turned her into a pony when she was very young.
 Lyra was then raised by the foal-less unicorn couple who found her.

 - In Symbiosis Ash is raised by a retired battling Pokemon, a Weedle living in the Viridian Forest named Poison Lance, who took him in to follow Mareep's Last Request.
 Mareep's Last Request was for Poison Lance to protect Ash from the people who killed his family.
 Poison Lance kept Ash from becoming feral by having him interact with humans in secret.

 - In Pokémon Reset Bloodlines, Iris is raised by a family of dragon-types after her biological parents abandon her in the woods to die.
 Her adopted family teaches her how to interact with humans so she can buy medicine when needed.

 - Eggs from The Boxtrolls, is a Cheesebridge orphan raised since infancy by the eponymous Boxtrolls, to the point he considers himself one of them... up until he meets Winnie, that is.